You can convert models based on first-generation blocks to new models based on second-generation blocks.

 If the original model is open, the new one is open.
 If the original

 model is closed, the function loads the original model, then creates

 and loads the new model, without opening it.
 The new model is saved

-variable; in this case,
+vector; in this case,

-To convert a first generation user-defined library, use the same function form used to convert a first-generation model.
+To convert a first-generation user-defined library, use the same function form used to convert a first-generation model.

 To convert a first-generation model linked to one or more user-defined libraries:

 Enter the function form specifying not only the model to convert, but both the first- and second-generation linked libraries:

 Transitional Library presents the characteristics of the transitional second-generation library and its relationship to the main second-generation product library.